Mykyta533/VetSupportAI/deploy_guide.md

    - Verify WEBHOOK_URL is accessible
    - Check webhook secret matches
    - Ensure HTTPS is used
+   - For Render: Use the provided .onrender.com URL

 3. **AI Services Not Responding**
    - Verify API keys are correct